-The Village takes storm water management seriously and has taken several steps to ensure that it is at the forefront of storm water management practices.
+The Village takes storm water management seriously and has taken several steps to ensure that it is minimizing the impact of storm water on the community and the Black Earth Creek.
 Listed below are the Village's current regulations, plans and policies, collaborations, and projects.

 Plans and Policies

 The Village is participating in the Capital Area Regional Planning Commission Green Infrastructure Planning process.
 This initiative is a collaborative, watershed-level green infrastructure planning effort that first began to develop last year.
 Green infrastructure is a broad range of practices that mimic natural processes for managing stormwater and reducing flow to surface waters.
 CARPC started looking for opportunities to work with communities on these issues at a regional scale after the results of the A Greater Madison Vision Survey highlighted flood mitigation, particularly through green infrastructure, as a top regional priority.

 The Village acknowledges that flooding is a regional issue and continues= to look for other ways it may collaborate with regional partners.